zyko/.dotfiles/readme.md

 - `.gitignore_global` Ignore some directories in all repos.

 ## [Tmux (Version 3.2a)](https://github.com/tmux/tmux/wiki)
-Settings followed on most party by [this video](https://www.youtube.com/watch?v=U-omALWIBos) and are stored in `.tmux.conf`
+Settings followed on most party by [this video](https://www.youtube.com/watch?v=U-omALWIBos) and are stored in `.tmux.conf`.
 - `ctrl + b` leader

 ### Tmux Configs